-- 1 Click Object ▶ Text ▶ Insert character. - 2 In the Insert character docker, choose a font from the Font list box. - 3 Open the Character filter list box, and enable the check boxes for the character subsets that you want to display. - 4 Click Close.
+- 1 Click Object ▶ Text ▶ Glyphs. - 2 In the Glyphs docker, choose a font from the Font list box. - 3 Open the Character filter list box, and enable the check boxes for the character subsets that you want to display. - 4 Click Close.